-State governments have established marine protected areas, including state parks and species-specific sanctuaries, for the management of fisheries, nursery grounds, shellfish beds, recreation, tourism, and for other uses.
+State governments have established marine protected areas, including state parks and species-specific sanctuaries, for the management of fisheries, nursery grounds, shellfish beds, recreation, tourism, and other uses.
 These areas have a diverse array of conservation objectives, from protecting ecological functions, to preserving shipwrecks, to maintaining traditional or cultural interaction with the marine environment.
-There are two state marine protected areas and five territorial marine protected areas in the Study Area (see Table 6.1-1).
+There are two state marine protected areas and five territorial marine protected areas in the Study Area (see Table 6.1-2 and Figure 6.1-1 through Figure 6.1-4).